Managing Chaos and Improving Reliability with Gremlin

 Gremlin is pioneering the practice of Chaos Engineering.
 Most of our listeners are familiar with the term, but can you explain what it’s really all about from your perspective?

 The practice of Chaos Engineering, it’s not new at all.
 It goes way back to the times people were in caves trying to figure out what works and what doesn’t.
 It’s all about trying to proactively assess things out.
 But in terms of computing, the concept goes back to Jesse Robbins, whose nickname was Master of Disaster.
 He was at Amazon long before me.
 Jesse created a GameDay project to increase Amazon’s website reliability by purposefully creating failures on a regular basis.
 His approaches were adopted by all large companies.
-Eventually, we realized that this was a practice that we want to democratize, to give to the masses.
+And eventually, we realized that this was a practice that we want to democratize, to give to the masses.

 Chaos Engineering is dedicated, specific testing, where you inject chaos, inject failures, but it’s not chaotic testing.
 It’s very scientific.
 You approach it with a hypothesis.
 You approach it with acceptance criteria, rejection criteria, you’re trying to validate or reject the assumptions you have about your system.